-35 According to the SBTi methodology and aligned with a 'well below 2°C' scenario by 2030 and compatible with limiting global warming to 1.5°C by 2050.
+$^{^{35}}$ According to the SBTi methodology and aligned with a 'well below 2° C' scenario by 2030 and compatible with limiting global warming to 1.5°C by 2050.

 36 The selected base year is considered representative from the point of view of selected categories.
-Targets corresponding to 100% of indirect Scope 3 emissions, the most significant of which include emissions derived from natural gas flowing on and off our infrastructure network, emissions from our affiliates and our main suppliers (GHG Protocol categories 1, 2, 3, 4, 5, 6, 7, 9, 11, 15).
+Targets corresponding to 100% of indirect Scope 3 emissions, the most significant of which include emissions derived from natural gas flowing on and off our infrastructure network, emissions from our affiliates and our main suppliers (GHG Protocol categories 1.2.3.4.5.6.7.9.11.15)

-37 At the date of preparation of this report, the Science Based Targets Initiative (SBTi) has not yet defined a methodology for the Oil&Gas sector that covers Enagás' activities (midstream), so these targets have not yet been validated by SBTi.
-However, Enagás incorporates the main recommendations of the Science Based Targets Initiative in its target setting methodology.
+37At the time of writing, the Science Based Targets Initiative has not yet defined a methodology for the Oil&Gas sector covering Enagás' midstream activities.
+Therefore, these targets are not validated by SBTi.
+However, Enagás incorporates Science Based Targets Initiative's main recommendations in its target-setting methodology.